fdartayre/escurl/README.md

 `--profiles`

 &nbsp;&nbsp;
 Print the list of profiles in `escurl` home directory.
-This can be combined with `--config` to display the content of the profiles as well (password will be printed too).
+This can be combined with `--show-config` to display the content of the profiles as well (password will be printed too).

-`--show-pwd`
+`--show-password`

 &nbsp;&nbsp;
-By default `--config` and `--print` options don't show the password configured in the profiles.
+By default `--show-config` and `--print` options don't show the password configured in the profiles.
 This option prints the actual configured password.

 # Workflow examples